adamcooke/procodile/README.md

 ### Killing everything

 If you want everything to die forcefully.
 The `procodile kill` command will be your friend.
 This will look in your `pids` directory and send `KILL` signals to every process mentioned.
 This is why it's important that the directory is only used for Procodile managed processes.
-You probably won't need to use this very often.
+You shouldn't need to use this very often.

 ```
 procodile kill -r path/to/your/app